LunaSare/datelife_examples/docs/Primates_report.md

 NJ, UPGMA, BIONJ, minimum variance reduction (MVR) and the triangle method (TM) algorithms were used to cluster median and SDM summary distance matrices.
-All clustering algorithms returned very similar trees with both types of summary matrices (Fig. 2, Appendix Fig. 5).
+None of these clustering algorithms returned trees matching source chronograms (Fig. 2, Appendix Fig. 5).
-UPGMA is the only algorithm that returns ultrametric trees, but they are considerably older than expected from source chronograms.
+UPGMA is the only algorithm that returns ultrametric trees, but they are considerably older than expected from ages observed in source chronograms.
-The other methods returned trees with reasonable ages, but that are not ultrametric.
+The other methods returned trees with ages that coincide with those observed in source chronograms.
+However, they resulting chronograms are not ultrametric.
-An alternative to clustering algorithms is to use all data avilable in the summary matrix as calibrations over a consensus tree.
+To overcome the issues presented by clustering algorithms, we used all data avilable in the summary matrix as calibrations over a consensus tree to obtain a summary chornogram.

 ###   2.2.
 Calibrating a consensus tree with data from a summary matrix